puppetlabs/bolt/documentation/bolt_running_plans.md

 > **Remember:** You can find the documentation and required parameters for a plan using `bolt plan show <PLAN NAME>`.

 You can pass a comma-separated list of target names, wildcard patterns, or group names to a plan parameter of type `TargetSpec`.
-For more information on the `TargetSpec` type, see [Writing PLans in the Puppet language](./writing_plans.md#targetspec).
+For more information on the `TargetSpec` type, see [Writing plans in the Puppet language](./writing_plans.md#targetspec).

 ## Passing structured data into a plan